ffflabs/newman-action/README.md

 ## Other settings

-As well as `apiKey`, `collection`, and `environment`, all other Newman settings are supported.
+As well as `postmanApiKey`, `collection`, and `environment`, all other Newman settings are supported.
 You can find a full list [on the Newman docs](https://github.com/postmanlabs/newman#api-reference).